lorien/awesome-pastebins/README.md

 # Pastebin Sites

+This is just a list of pastebin sites.

 There is a google custom search engine to search other these pastebin sites https://pastebinsearch.github.io

+## How to add new website to the list

+Make a pull request.
+I do not accept add requests in form of github issue.
+I accept only pull requests.

 ## Common Pastebins